Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Introduction

 Before describing my NLO-story in more explicit terms I will make an express review of the theoretical framework for weak decays summarizing at the end the present status of NLO and NNLO calculations that are discussed in detail in the subsequent sections.
 I should stress that several NLO and NNLO QCD calculations in the framework of SCET, QCD sum rules, light-cone sum rules, for non-leading terms in heavy quark expansions, heavy quark effective theory, charmonia are left out from this presentation because I did not participate in these studies.
-With the help of SPIRES or INSPIRE clicking the names of Ball, Bauer, Beneke, Brambilla, Chetyrkin, Hoang, Jamin, K\"uhn, Neubert, Stewart and several other masters of these fields one can easily find all papers on these topics.
+With the help of INSPIRE clicking the names of Ball, Bauer, Bell, Beneke, Brambilla, Chetyrkin, Feldmann, Greub, Hoang, Jamin, K\"uhn, Lenz, Neubert, Steinhauser, Stewart and several other masters of these fields one can easily find all papers on these topics.
 The stories behind these calculations are unknown to me.
-In this context one should mention in particular numerous papers of Matthias Jamin on QCD corrections relevant for QCD sum rules, numerous papers by the Karlsruhe QCD club lead by Hans K\"uhn, in particular their results on quark masses, and the work of Andre Hoang and his collaborators among the others.
+In this context one should mention in particular numerous papers of Matthias Jamin on QCD corrections relevant for QCD sum rules, numerous papers by the Karlsruhe QCD club lead by Konstatin Chetyrkin, Hans K\"uhn and Matthias Steinhauser, in particular their results on quark masses, and the work of Andre Hoang and his collaborators, now in Vienna, among others.

 The following section is rather heavy but I hope that it will facilitate the reading of the subsequent sections for non-experts.
-Experts, knowing this technology, can skip this Section to go directly to Sections 3-10 in order to check whether I cited them properly.
-On the other hand the classification of QCD corrections into eight classes, presented in Section 2.6 could also be of interest to them.
+Experts, knowing this technology, can skip this section to go directly to Sections~\ref{sec:3}-\ref{sec:12} in order to check whether I cited them properly.
+On the other hand the classification of QCD corrections into eight classes, presented in Section~\ref{sec:2.6}, could be of interest to them.

+{Finally, I would like to emphasize that the Rev.~Mod.~Phys. article \cite{Buchalla:1995vs} discusses only NLO QCD corrections to weak decays as known in 1995 and the era of NNLO calculations begins first in the year 2000 with the paper in collaboration with Paolo Gambino and Ulrich Haisch \cite{Buras:1999st}.}